toUpperCase78/real-racing-3-vehicles/README.md

 | [Part 2](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_Analysis2_Rev4.ipynb) | Advanced Data Analyses |
 | [Part 3](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_Analysis3_Rev4.ipynb) | Several Data Visualizations |

-## Notes

-**Note 1:** It is bizarre that values that contained `$` appeared problematically, causing some missing rows and unusual sizing in the output due to rendering by GitHub when uploaded here.
-For this reason, texts containing `$` sign have been changed within the analyses.

-**Note 2:** Due to new game versions and minor changes to datasets such as insertion of new vehicles and/or fixing erroneous values, experiments that were presented in outcomes might not be 100% accurate or out-of-date.
-That's why they will be fixed some time later to reflect those changes.

-## My Vehicle Wishlist
+## My Car Wishlist

-By the way, I'd like to see these vehicles to be purchasable and driveable in the future updates of Real Racing 3!
-Here's my wishlist:
+If the developers continued delivering updates on a regular basis, these were the cars on my wishlist; to be purchasable and driveable in Real Racing 3 (as some of them have already been carried out):

 - [ ] Abarth 124 Spider
 - [ ] Abarth 500